lukefiorio/cifar10_cnn/README.md

 # Convolutional Neural Networks (CNN) for Image Classification
 ### CIFAR-10 Image Classification

-This project uses images and labeks from the CIFAR-10 dataset to build an image classification model.
+This project uses images and labels from the CIFAR-10 dataset to build an image classification model.
 The data can be loaded directly using the tensorflow package using the code below.

 ```
 import tensorflow as tf